For further information on our project, or to get in touch with the research team, please contact Carol Bower

-There are currently three PhD and one Masters candidates continuing work using data from the Banksia Hill Detention Centre project:
+There is currently one PhD candidate continuing work using data from the Banksia Hill Detention Centre project:

 Talking, Hearing, Understanding, Knowling: A qualitative exploration of the experiences of justice-involved youth undergoing assessment for Fetal Alcohol Spectrum Disorder in a juvenile detention centre